Leading Trump Rivals In Head-to-head Showdown Ahead Of Iowa Vote - UrduPoint

 DeSantis has also criticized Trump for refusing to participate in the debates, telling reporters the ex-president is dodging his duty to answer questions over his policies and record.

-"He parachutes in for (a) 30, 45-minute, hour speech and then just leaves, rather than listening to Iowans, answering questions and doing, I think, what it takes to win," he said at a recent event in Elkader, Iowa.
+"He parachutes in for (a) 30, 45-minute, hour speech and then just leaves, rather than listening to Iowans, answering questions and doing, I think, what it takes to win," he said at a recent event in the town of Elkader, Iowa.

-Haley is looking to outperform expectations in Iowa and ride into a one-on-one match-up with Trump in her preferred state, New Hampshire, where independents are allowed to vote and could give her campaign a significant boost.
+Haley is looking to outperform expectations in the Midwestern state and ride into a one-on-one match-up with Trump in her preferred battleground of New Hampshire, a northeastern state where independents are allowed to vote in primaries and could give her campaign a significant boost.